 O'Neill: No. But he plays one on TV.

-Sam Quantum Leaps into a TV-Doctor who gets kidnapped by an insane fan who believes him to be the character he plays on TV.
+- Quantum Leap: Sam Beckett leaps into a TV-Doctor who gets kidnapped by an insane fan who believes him to be the character he plays on TV.
 He forces her to admit he is not a real doctor by having her husband fake a heart attack while he acts like he is about to perform Open Heart Dentistry on him.
 (Interestingly, Sam actually was a doctor himself, and presumably could have performed the procedure if necessary.)

-An episode of The Puzzle Place in which the characters spend all day watching TV featured a commercial for the "Global Express" credit card in which a puppeteer opens with "Hi.
+- An episode of The Puzzle Place in which the characters spend all day watching TV featured a commercial for the "Global Express" credit card in which one of the show's own puppeteers cameos As Himself.
+He opens with "Hi.
 I'm not a puppet, but I play one on TV."
 The fact that all of the characters on this show are puppets, and everything they've been watching stars live-action humans, makes this either particularly surreal or brilliant.

 Antharia Jack: "Oh, for the love of...Look, I'm not a real adventurer, I just play one on TV!"